-- Some former slaves bought land from former owners post-emancipation, so researching grantees can sometimes lead to the slaveholder.
+- Some former slaves bought land from former owners post-emancipation, so researching deeds can sometimes lead to the slaveholder.

-- Southern Claims Commission records included many enslave dpeople serving as witnesses for their master’s claim.
+- Southern Claims Commission records included many enslaved people serving as witnesses for their former master’s claim.

 - Some Freedman’s Bank cards included the name of a former owner

-- Freedmen’s Bureau Records (recently indexed) often included labor contracts between enslaved people and their former owners in the years right after the war.
-The link is tricky to find, so I’m providing it here.
+- Freedmen’s Bureau Records often included labor contracts between enslaved people and their former owners during Reconstruction.
 There are also other Freedmen’s Bureau records that can uncover links between slaves and their former owners.

-I have done numerous posts on slave and slaveowner research, and you can use the drop down box in the right column of this blog (where it says “What I Talk About”) and select those subjects to see the associated post.
+I have written numerous posts on slave and slaveowner research.
+Use the drop down box in the right column of this blog (where it says “What I Talk About”) to see the associated posts.
 Some that I would recommend to add to this general overview are:

 What you Didn’t Know About Slavery